opus1269/linter-polymer/README.md

   # Name of the bower directory
   bowerDir: 'bower_components'

-  # Trace messages to all included files
+  # Display messages for all imported files
   allMessages: false
 ```